orange-cpp/orange-cpp/README.md

 # 🎉 Welcome to My GitHub Space! 🎉

 Hello there!
-I'm a passionate **C++/Python developer** and **digital artist** from Russia, with over **5 years of experience** in programming.
+I'm a passionate **C++ developer** and **digital artist** from Russia, with over **5 years of experience** in programming.
 My journey in the tech and digital art world has been filled with learning, creating, and collaborating.

 ## 🤝 Connect With Me